aky3dze/LITA-Projects/Customer Segmentation for a Subscription Service/README.md

 | --- |
 | 12	|

-_Insight:_ The average subscription duration is approximately 365 days (12 months), which indicates a somewhat stable customer base as most customers stayed as subscribers for at least one year.

-**Customers with subscriptions longer than 12 months**
+**5. Customers with subscriptions longer than 12 months**
 ````sql
 select distinct CustomerID, CustomerName, SubscriptionStart, SubscriptionEnd
 from sub
 where DATEDIFF(month, SubscriptionStart, SubscriptionEnd) >12
 ````
 **Output**
-_Insight:_ No customer had their subscription longer than 12 months.
+No customer had their subscription longer than 12 months.

-**Total revenue by subscription type**
+**6. Total revenue by subscription type**
 ````sql
 select SubscriptionType, sum(Revenue) as TotalRevenue
 from sub